csulbying/angular-book/ch07/ch07-routing.md

 }
 ```

-Now add a dashboard link to the root component template, the `src/app/app.component.html` file has the following code:
+Now add a dashboard link to the shell component template, the `src/app/app.component.html` file has the following code:

 ```html
 <h1>{{ title }}</h1>